ANANGH/SMART-MIRROR/modules/README.md

 #### `getHeader()`
 **Should return:** String

-Whenever the MagicMirror needs to update the information on screen (because it starts, or because your module asked a refresh using `this.updateDom()`), the system calls the getHeader method to retrieve the module's header.
+Whenever the SmartMirror needs to update the information on screen (because it starts, or because your module asked a refresh using `this.updateDom()`), the system calls the getHeader method to retrieve the module's header.
 This method should therefor return a string.
 If this method is not subclassed, this function will return the user's configured header.

 If you want to use the original user's configured header, reference `this.data.header`.